Is Church Attendance/Baptism Mandatory?

 2. You don't choose a church, because there's only one church that is pleasing and recognized by God, and that is the one formed according to His Word.

 Jesus said, "upon this rock I will build My church," Matthew 16:18.
-Notice, He didn't say, upon this rock I will build a variety of churches to appeal to all religious flavor.
+Notice, He didn't say, upon this rock I will build a variety of churches to appeal to all religious flavors.
 He didn't say that.
 He just said, My church, one church.
 And that church belongs to Christ.
-You can join a religious group that calls itself a church and be part of that if you want to, but the Bible says that when you confess your faith in Christ and repent of your sins and you are immersed in water in Jesus' name, He Himself adds you to His church.
+You can join a religious group that calls itself a church and be part of that if you want to, but the Bible says that when you confess your faith in Christ, repent of your sins and are immersed in water in Jesus' name, He Himself adds you to His church.

-Acts 2:47 says, "And on that day 3,000 souls were added to 'the church.'"
+Acts 2:41 says, "And on that day 3,000 souls were added to 'the church.'"
 Who added them to the church?
 Christ did.
 What did He add them to?
 His body.
 How?
 They confessed His name, repented, and were baptized, subsequently added to the church.
 Has anything changed in two thousand years?
 No. We continue to add people to the body of Christ in exactly the same way.
-So you have to be a member of the church that Christ adds you to in order to be saved.
+Therefore, you have to be a member of the church that Christ adds you to in order to be saved.

 3. There are many religious groups claiming to be Christ's church, but the only church that Christ will receive when He comes will be the one that has obeyed His word and His teaching concerning what a church is or is not.